usmanhalalit/pixie/README.md

 ```PHP
 new \Pixie\Connection('mysql', $config), 'MyAlias');
 ```
 MyAlias is the name for the class alias you want to use (like `MyAlias::table(...)`), you can use whatever name (with Namespace also, `MyNamespace\\MyClass`) you like or you may skip it if you don't need an alias.
-Alias gives you the ability to easily access the QueryBuilder class accross your application.
+Alias gives you the ability to easily access the QueryBuilder class across your application.

 When not using an alias you can instanciate the QueryBuilder handler separately, helpful for Dependency Injection and Testing.